-Whether you are dealing with a heartbreak from a jilted lover in the past or have been betrayed by a friend, for people with trust issues, trust does not come naturally.
+Whether you are dealing with heartbreak from a jilted lover in the past or have been betrayed by a friend, for people with trust issues, trust does not come naturally.
 Being wary of people is different from distrusting your partner and friends.

 There might be no actual evidence to begin having trust issues with people, but that’s just it – you do not need a reason to have trust issues, do you?

-Trust issues are more about having trust on yourself than on other people.
+Trust issues are more about having trust in yourself than on other people.
 Trusting yourself to not assume the absolute worst about people, to not flee while in a relationship and lastly, to not snoop.

 Why Do You Have Trust Issues?

 You understand trust is vital for a happy relationship, trust is fundamental for a society to function.
 Yet, having trust issues is common among people.
 But then whom to trust and how much to trust can be uncertain for everyone.
 And of course, life experiences can make one mistrust people and lose out faith and trust.
 So what is the psychology behind trust issues?